Case Studies

 ANDREA COLVIN

 In 2019, Andrea’s motor skills began to decline.
 She had difficulty walking, shuffling her feet more than taking actual steps.
 In 2021, Andrea began to lean when she walked and would lose her balance.
-Also, her neck muscles became rigid, causing a stooped posture.
+Her neck muscles became rigid, causing a stooped posture.
 After a seizure, she stopped walking.

 MARY GASHO

-Mary Gasho (nee Brainerd) was born in November 1942.
-After high school and one year of college she married and moved from Iowa to Minnesota.
-Mary and husband, Bill, became parents in 1967 of twin girls and increased family size with the birth of a son in 1972.
+Mary was born in November 1942.
+She married and moved to Minnesota.
+Mary and husband Bill became parents in 1967 of twin girls and increased family size with the birth of a son in 1972.
 Mary was a “stay-at-home” mom until all of the children were in school.

 Her love for children led to a career as a teacher assistant for preschool special needs students in the local public school system until retirement in 1998.
 Her greatest enjoyment in life was to be with family and friends.
 An endless organizer led her to be the planner of events that brought people together.
-She especially liked to play board games, play bridge and solve puzzles i.e. crossword, SUDOKU and jig saw.
-Not content just to play bridge, Mary taught bridge in the local adult education program for 30 years.
+She especially liked to play board games, play bridge, do crosswords, sudoku and jig saw puzzles.
+Mary taught bridge in the local adult education program for 30 years.

 PAUL JAGEMANN